 “The 24-AWG camera bundle that ran too hot”

 One integrator inherited a large camera system in a Canadian parkade.
-24-AWG Cat6 had been bundled tightly in hot ceiling spaces and run close to PoE++ limits.
-Cameras randomly rebooted in summer, especially on the longest runs.
-After spot-checking voltages and temperatures, they recabled the worst runs with 23-AWG Cat6e and saw:
+24-AWG Cat6 had been bundled tightly in warm ceiling spaces and run close to higher-power limits.
+Cameras rebooted in summer, especially on longer runs.
+After spot-checking voltage and temperature, they recabled the worst runs with 23-AWG Cat6e and saw:

 - Lower bundle temperatures under load.